 The most commonly used atlas template for brain imaging is the ICBM152 template, defining the so-called MNI space.
 The template was generated by averaging 152 individual brains after affine normalization (correcting for size, translation and rotation).
 As it can be seen on the left, the template provides very little contrast for cerebellar structures.

 Normalization (affine or nonlinear) to this template leads to a large spatial spread of individual fissures.
-One the right is depicted the superposition of 16 individual primary fissures (A) and intra-biventer fissures (B).
+On the right is depicted the superposition of 16 individual primary fissures (A) and intra-biventer fissures (B).
 The distance between identical fissures in two different individuals is 4 mm on average.
-In the neo-cortex the large variability of the folding pattern prevents a more accurate alignment.
-For infra-tentorial structures (cerebellum and brainstem) the spatial structural variability is much less and would allow for a much more accurate alignment.

 We therefore developed a new template of the cerebellum and brainstem, the spatially unbiased infra-tentorial template (SUIT).
 This template is: